Quick Answers: Indian Mutual Funds, PFIC and Form 8621

-Are Indian Mutual Funds PFICs for U.S. Tax Purposes?
+Are Indian Mutual Funds PFICs for U.S. Taxpayers?

 - H-1B, L-1, O-1, and other U.S. visa holders who meet the substantial presence test.

-- Green Card holders with Indian mutual funds, ELSS, SIPs, or NRE/NRO brokerage accounts.
+- Green Card holders with Indian mutual funds, ELSS, SIPs, or NRE/NRO portfolios.

 - U.S. citizens living in India with India-domiciled funds or ETFs.